Skip to Content

 Traveling by train is one of the best ways to get around Italy with kids.
 It’s so much more relaxing than renting a car and you can leave your car seats at home.
 Plus, the Italian countryside and seaside scenery is spectacular.

-Taking the train in Italy with kids was a lot of fun - goofing around at the Campiglia Marittima train station
+Taking the train in Italy with kids was a lot of fun - goofing around at the Campiglia Marittima train station.

 Don’t be shy taking the train in Italy with kids – Italians LOVE kids and they will be made to feel welcome on every journey.

+Traveling by train is my favorite way to travel with kids in Europe.
 Learn more about traveling by train in Italy with kids.

 How to Buy Train Tickets in Italy